mladenjovanovic/shorts/README.md

 #> [1] 0.05050288
 ```

-The object returned from `shorts::model_using_instant_velocity` is same
+The object returned from `shorts::model_using_radar` is same as object
-as object returned from `shorts::model_using_split_times`.
-Let’s plot
+returned from `shorts::model_using_splits`.
+Let’s plot Jim’s measured
-Jim’s measured velocity and predicted velocity:
+velocity and predicted velocity:

 ``` r
 ggplot(jim_profile$data, aes(x = time)) +